 One focused on competence-related skills – more in the realm of being feared.
 The other focused on warmth-related skills – more in the realm of being loved.

-Researchers Joseph Folkman and Jack Zenger studied 51,836 leaders to discover how significant of a role likability plays in the success of leaders.
-They found that only 27 leaders who were ranked in the bottom 25% of likability also ranked in the top 25% for leadership effectiveness.
-That means there is only approximately a 1 in 2000 chance that a leader can be unlikable and successful.
+Researchers Joseph Folkman and Jack Zenger studied 51,836 leaders to discover how significant a role likability plays in their success.
+They found that only 27 leaders who were ranked in the bottom 25 percent for likability also ranked in the top 25 percent for leadership effectiveness.
+That means there is only approximately a 1 in 2000 chance a leader can be unlikable and successful.

 Likable leaders earn the trust of their team members and treat them well.
 Researchers discovered that when people feel respected by their leaders and are comfortable with them, they perform better on teams.

-Teams with likable leaders also tend to be more stable in the long-run because of lower turnover rates.
-A Gallup survey found that almost 50% of people have quit jobs to escape bad bosses.
-This suggests that one of the reasons unlikable leaders fail to produce positive results is that they can’t hold onto their top performing team members.
+Teams with likable leaders also tend to be more stable long-term because of lower turnover rates.
+In a Gallup survey of why people had quit their jobs, almost 50 percent said it was to escape bad bosses.
+This suggests that one of the reasons unlikable leaders fail to produce positive results is they can’t hold onto their top-performing team members.

-It takes a likable leader who has earned the trust of their teams to convince people to willingly step out of their comfort zones and do something a new way.
+It takes a likable leader who has earned the trust of their team to convince people to willingly step out of their comfort zones and do something a new way.

 Charismatic people are socially wealthy.
-What I mean by this is that they have lots of connections and share them regularly.
-Highly charismatic people are not only great at meeting new people, but also share their talent with their connections by introducing people who know will get along well.
-Two of my team members, Danielle and Lauren, met because Danielle’s charismatic brother brought them together.
+What I mean by this is they have lots of connections and share them regularly.
+Highly charismatic people are not only great at meeting new people, but also sharing their talent with their connections by introducing people who they know will get along well.

 - Reward good work.